telerik/ajax-docs/api/server/Telerik.Web.UI/PivotGridOLAPSettings.md

 ## Properties

+###  AdomdConnectionSettings `PivotGridAdomdConnectionSettings`

+Gets a reference to , which holds various
+                properties for setting the Telerik RadPivotGrid Adomd Olap settings

 ###  ConnectionString `String`

 Use this property to set the name of the connection string key in the web.config